HCN1222/HLS-vs-RTL/lab/lab3_combinational/binary2bcd_double_dabble/Readme.md

 ## Result comparison

 The comparison of the design implemented by HLS and the design implemented by verilog is shown below.
-In this design, the utilization is identical.
+In this design, the utilization of the structure implemented by HLS and viado is identical.

 | Waveform  |        |
 |--------|--------|